PeterCamilleri/fibonacci_rng/README.md

 # FibonacciRng

 This gem implements a random number generator inspired by the famous Fibonacci number sequence.
+So far, this generator has performed quite well when compared to the built-in Ruby random number generator when tested with:

+* A chi-squared test
+* An auto-correlation test
+* An X/Y scatter graph test

+At this time I lack the mathematical skill to go beyond these rudimentary measures but they are enough to qualify this code for "light" duties.

-This is meant to serve as an example of a lesser or poorly implemented random number generator.
-Until now, the linear congruential and middle squares generators have been picked on as poor, so I felt that a new contender was required.
-Proving that this is indeed a poor RNG is left as an exercise for the reader!
+Proving that this is indeed a good (or poor) RNG is left as an exercise for the reader!
+Hopefully one with greater knowledge of statistics than I.

 ## Installation